greg-js/wdn/README.md

 }
 ```

-Now open a new shell, restart or `source` your file and you should be ready to go.
+Now open a new shell, reboot or `source` your file and you should be ready to go.

+## differences between this package and others like it

+The main differences right now are the `exec` command and the fact that `wdn` has a slightly different API compared to the original `wd` and `warp-dir`.
+For example, `wd ls` is used for listing the contents of a warp point, whereas `wdn ls` lists all warp points.

+You can accomplish `wd ls` with `wdn` using `exec`/`e`: `wdn e WARP_POINT ls`

 ## usage